-In the last few years, design — and especially interaction design — has become more methodological.
-There are methods for all parts of the design process.
-For inspiration, ideation, interpretation, sketching, composition, building, evaluation, prototyping and implementation.
-Students like methods because they are fairly easy to learn and provide confidence.
-Clients like methods because they make the design process understandable and accountable.
-Furthermore, as design research is becoming more and more recognised in other academic disciplines, designers need to adapt to certain ways of writing and thinking about their work.
-If you want to publish the design of a new visualisation in an academic context, you need to adjust to the scientific expectations of the HCI community.
+In the last few years, design — especially user-interaction design — has become more methodical.
+There are methods for all parts of the design process: inspiration, ideation, interpretation, sketching, composition, building, evaluation, prototyping, and implementation.
+Students like these methods because they are fairly easy to learn and provide confidence; clients like them because they make the design process understandable and accountable.
+And as design research becomes more recognized in other academic disciplines, designers are adapting to certain practices about writing and thinking about their work to meet the expectations of those communities.

-In this essay, I don’t want to criticise design methodologies.
-(I’ll save that for later.)
-But against the backdrop of a structured and methodological design process I believe it is important to remind our community that there is one fundamental aspect to design that cannot be formalised in a methodology.
+I don’t want to criticize design methodologies.
+But against the backdrop of an overly structured design process, it is important to remind our community that there is one fundamental aspect to design that cannot be formalized in a methodology.
 And that is intuition.

-If you are working in a very strict operation and if you are not dealing with any unforeseen problems, you don’t need intuition.
-On the assembly line, you need manual skills — but you won’t use your intuition that much.
-As the setting for design work is quite different from working on the assembly line, intuition has a much more prominent role.
+If you are working in a very strict operation and not dealing with any unforeseen problems, you don’t need intuition.
+On the assembly line, you need manual skills and won’t use your intuition that much.
+But as the setting for design work is quite different from an assembly line, intuition has a much more prominent role.

-There are many clichés about intuition.
-In order to to understand what intuition is, I would like to talk about what intuition is not:
+There are many clichés about intuition, so to better understand what intuition is, I would like to distinguish what intuition is not:

 Intuition is not instinct

 Instincts are deeply rooted in our biological self.
-They are behaviour patterns that are not learned or acquired.
-Instinctive actions are carried out in response to a clearly defined stimulus.
-Instinctive behaviour is characteristic in all members of a species.
+They are behavior patterns that are not learned or acquired but instead are actions carried out in response to a clearly defined stimulus.
+Instinctive behavior is characteristic in all members of a species.

-Design sometimes tries to evoke instinctive behaviour through a certain visual language.
+Design sometimes tries to evoke instinctive behavior through certain visual language.
 This can be useful for marketing and advertising purposes.
-But triggering instinctive behaviour in the audience has nothing to do with intuition.
-These are two completely different concepts.
+But triggering instinctive behavior in the audience has nothing to do with intuition; these are completely different concepts.

 Intuition is not irrational

-In my opinion, there is a tremendous difference between irrational and non-rational behaviour.
-Irrational is acting against better knowledge.
-Non-rational behaviour is — in the worst case — random and chaotic.
-Intuition can be non-rational — but it is not irrational.
+There is a tremendous difference between irrational and non-rational behavior.
+Irrational is acting against better knowledge while non-rational behavior is — in the worst case — random and chaotic.
+Intuition can be non-rational, but it is not irrational.

-Compared to the natural sciences, the design world does not offer a strict system for evaluating the quality of an outcome.
-But design is an extremely context-dependent process.
-So there are a number of possible criteria for assessing the outcome of a design process.
+Compared with the natural sciences, the design world does not offer a strict system for evaluating the quality of an outcome.
+But design is an extremely context-dependent process, so there are a number of possible criteria for assessing the outcome of a design process.
 Is a design useful?
 Is it technically feasible?
 Is it robust?
-Is it understood and liked by its audience or by its users?
+Is it understood and liked by its audience or users?
 Is it successful on the market?
-Is it socially, economically and environmentally responsible?
+Is it socially, economically, and environmentally responsible?
 Is the client happy?
 Does it win awards?
 And what is the feedback from fellow designers?
 Depending on the specific design, more criteria can be defined.

-Decisions that are based on intuition should not be obscure.
-I strongly believe that it is important to talk about and evaluate them.
+Decisions based on intuition should not be obscure.
+I strongly believe it is important to talk about and evaluate them.
 For this, we have to use adequate language that reflects the process and qualities of the decision.
 A simple “I kind of like it” is not enough.

 Intuition is not unscientific

 I am in no position to discuss the role of intuition in the sciences.
-But I do believe that intuition is underrepresented in epistemology.
+But I do think intuition is underrepresented in epistemology.

-The natural sciences have a great conceptual framework and a great toolkit for testing a hypothesis.
+The natural sciences have a great conceptual framework and toolkit for testing a hypothesis.
 The scientific method allows for rigorous testing of new theories.
-Systematic observation, experiments with reproducible results and critical peer reviews make it possible to evaluate a new hypothesis.
+Systematic observation, experiments with reproducible results, and critical peer reviews make it possible to evaluate a new hypothesis.

-Even in mathematics — the strictest of all sciences — intuition is recognised as a way to solve a problem.
-In the early twentieth century, the dutch mathematician Luitzen Egbertus Jan Brouwer developed a mathematical-philosophical theory called “Intuitionism”.
-Brouwer believed that intuition and time are fundamental to mathematics — and that both cannot be formalised.
+Even in mathematics — the strictest of all sciences — intuition is recognized as a way to solve a problem.
+In the early twentieth century, Dutch mathematician L.E.J.
+Brouwer developed a mathematical-philosophical theory called intuitionism.
+Brouwer believed that intuition and time are fundamental to mathematics and that both cannot be formalized.

-I am always a bit sceptical when someone describes an interface as being “intuitive”.
-Intuition is a purely human quality.
-An object or a system simply cannot be intuitive.
-The sentence “this software can be used intuitively” actually means that a piece of software can be understood and used by someone based on his or her intuition.
+I am always a bit skeptical when someone describes an interface as being “intuitive.”
+Intuition is a purely human quality; an object or a system simply cannot be intuitive.
+The sentence “this software can be used intuitively” actually means that a piece of software can be understood and used by someone based on their intuition.
 Human beings — not software — are intuitive.

 But does intuition help us to understand and use software interfaces?
 This is a surprisingly tricky question.
-As mentioned above, intuition is helpful when you are dealing with an unclear situation, are encountering something unforeseen or are handling an ill-defined problem.
-So — consequently — you only need intuition if you are dealing with a bad interface.
-Good interfaces are actually those where you don’t need intuition in order to complete a task.
+As mentioned before, intuition is helpful when you are dealing with an unclear situation, are encountering something unforeseen, or are handling an ill-defined problem.
+So, consequently, you only need intuition if you are dealing with a bad interface.
+Good interfaces are those where you don’t actually need intuition in order to complete a task.

-The above statement may sound a bit surprising.
-But if a software interface is used effortlessly it is simply because it is predictable, clearly defined and based on interactions that we have learned before.
-We don’t need our intuition to use a book.
-We might need intuition in order to understand and interpret the text.
-But the handling of a regular book does not require intuition.
+That may sound a bit surprising.
+But if a software interface is used effortlessly, it is simply because it is predictable, clearly defined, and based on interactions we have learned before.
+We don’t need intuition to use a book.
+We might need intuition in order to understand and interpret the text, but the handling of a regular book does not require intuition.

-Designing an usable, understandable, elegant, efficient and delightful software interface requires intuition.
+Designing a usable, understandable, elegant, efficient, and delightful software interface requires intuition.
 Using it should not.

 Intuition is not talent — it can be taught

 More importantly, intuition is not limited to the design world.
-Most jobs that require some sort of decision-making are involved with intuition.
+Most jobs that require some sort of decision-making involve intuition.
 Doctors, politicians, teachers — they all have their own domain-specific intuition.
-Some jobs require a higher degree of intuition then others.
-And I believe that education should reflect this.
+Some jobs require a higher degree of intuition than others, and I believe education should reflect this.

 But as most teaching is based on the instruction of systematic knowledge, this can be quite a challenge.
 How can you teach something if there is no right and wrong — only good or poor solutions?
-And — as a teacher — how can you convey your feedback in a way that is not superficial and opinionated?
+And, as a teacher, how can you convey feedback in a way that is not superficial and opinionated?

-I strongly suggest to take a look a how singing is taught on a professional level.
-It is really, really amazing to observe professional opera singers teach young, aspiring talents.
-Just watch this clip where Joyce DiDonato is teaching a Master Class at Carnegie Hall in 2016.
-It is intriguing how she physically and verbally critiques and reflects on both artistic expression and technique.
+I suggest taking a look a how singing is taught on a professional level.
+It is really amazing to observe professional opera singers teaching young, aspiring talents.
+It is intriguing how experienced singers use verbal analogies as well as physical gestures to describe musical concept and ideas.
+This way, teachers are able to reflect on both artistic expression and technique.